Scheduled tasks

 Here, the time of the next execution is shown in both UTC and local time.

-However, if the Cloud Server is not running at this point, the execution cannot be performed.
-As soon as the Cloud Server is running again, it detects the next execution.
-Past “missed” executions are not made up at the start of the Cloud Server to prevent a sudden large number of tasks from running at the same time.
+However, if the cloud server is not running at this point, the execution cannot be performed.
+As soon as the cloud server is running again, it detects the next execution.
+To prevent a sudden large number of tasks from running at the same time, past “missed” executions are not made up at the start of the cloud server.

-Output of the last execution.
-If this failed, the error message is shown here.
+Output of last execution.
+If this failed, an error message is shown here.

-In the context menu of the scheduled task, there is an Execute Now menu item.
-It is important to note that this operation does not set the scheduled task to the current point in time, but only executes the script – just as if the script or the called method were executed in the Script Editor, under the logged-in user and not under the user defined in the scheduled task.
+In the context menu of the scheduled task, you can find an Execute now menu item.
+It is important to note that this operation does not set the scheduled task to the current point in time.
+Instead, it only executes the script – just as if the script or the called method were executed in the Script Editor, under the logged-in user, and not under the user defined in the scheduled task.

 Note on running reports